 The Audit Committee of the Board is responsible for providing independent, objective oversight of the Company's accounting functions and internal controls.
-The Committee is composed of three independent directors and acts under a written charter adopted and approved by the Board of Directors on April 15, 2003.
-The Committee reviews its Charter on an annual basis.
-Each of the members of the Committee is independent as defined by the National Association of Securities Dealers' listing standards and as required by the Sarbanes-Oxley Act.
-After a full review and analysis, the Board of Directors positively reaffirmed that each member of the Committee is independent within the meaning of Rule 4200(a)(14) of the National Association of Securities Dealers' listing standards and the rules and regulations of the SEC, as such requirements are defined as of the mailing date of this proxy statement.
-The Board annually reviews the Nasdaq listing standards' definition of independence for audit committee members.
-The Board of Directors has also determined that at least one member of the Committee, Mr. Phillips, is an "audit committee financial expert," as defined by SEC rules and regulations.
-This designation results from a disclosure requirement of the SEC related to Mr. Phillips' experience and understanding with respect to certain accounting and auditing matters.
-The SEC believes this designation does not impose upon Mr. Phillips any duty, obligation, or liability that is greater than is generally imposed on him as a member of the Audit Committee and the Board, and that his designation as an audit committee financial expert pursuant to this SEC requirement does not affect the duty, obligation, or liability of any other member of the Audit Committee or the Board.
-For an overview of Mr. Phillips' relevant experience, see the section entitled "Continuing Directors" above.
+The Audit Committee is currently composed of two independent directors and acts under a written charter adopted and approved by the Board on April 15, 2003.
+The Audit Committee reviews its Charter on an annual basis.
+Each of the members is independent as defined by Nasdaq's listing standards and as required by the Sarbanes-Oxley Act.
+After a full review and analysis, the Board positively reaffirmed that each member is independent within the meaning of Rule 4200(a)(14) of the listing standards of the Nasdaq and the rules and regulations of the SEC, as such requirements are defined as of the mailing date of this proxy statement.
+The Board annually reviews the Nasdaq listing standards' definition of independence for audit committee members and makes an annual determination of the independence of Audit Committee members.